School shooting survivor: 'There's so many of us now'

 "It was pre-Twitter.
 It was before this was something that everybody talked about all the time.
 So people felt really isolated," she said.

-For the students in Parkland, Terry said that she hopes they talk to a therapist when needed and they lean on each other for support.
-It seems like some already have as they have started to advocate for gun control, she added.
+For the students in Parkland, Terry said, she hopes they talk to a therapist when needed and lean on each other for support.
+It seems like some already have, as they have started to advocate for gun control, she added.

 "They seem to be banding together, which is so important," Terry said.
 "I'm so beyond proud and impressed."